This informative article was submitted by Niu Valley clinic PT , Johanna Anagaran. Thanks Johanna for your contribution!

 - Downshift with us by coming in for a relaxing massage and giving yourself a well-deserved time-out for your body.

 - Move more!
-Join a group class at the Medical Gym or work with a Personal Trainer; sweat, laugh, and make new friends.
+Join a virtual group class via the Medical Fitness center or work with a Personal Trainer; sweat, laugh, and make new friends.

 - Get guidance on your body’s nutritional demands by making an appointment with our Dietitian or Health Coaches.